 Providing a safe, home-like environment with the best possible medical care and services for mother and baby is our top priority.
 It's reassuring to know that St. Luke's has perinatologists and other medical staff and resources to help provide care for high-risk conditions.
 These specialists use the latest treatments and technology, such as 3D/4D ultrasound, to diagnose and monitor such conditions.

 High-Risk (Special Care) Pregnancy Resources and Information

 For babies that need extra medical attention or arrive early, St. Luke's Level II Neonatal Special Care Nursery provides that intensive care.

+St. Luke's offers prenatal, preconceptional and infertility genetic counseling.
 Genetic counseling is available for individuals concerned about a family history of birth defects or genetic disease, maternal age, exposures during pregnancy, an abnormal maternal serum screen result or abnormal ultrasound findings.
-Genetic counseling is offered in a non-judgmental, non-directive fashion to allow parents to make informed decisions.

 Learn more about St. Luke's Genetic Counseling Services or call 314-469-3990.